 To schedule a private demonstration or discussion, please contact firstname.lastname@example.org.

 On May 31st, 2018, Michigan Macomb County Executive Mark Hackel was the victim of an unfortunate crime.
 At about 4:00 AM that morning, a thief broke into Hackel’s car, stealing his lawfully registered 40-caliber semi-automatic Glock from his car’s central console.
+If only he kept it in a gun belt which you can learn more about at reviews of gun belts.
 If it wasn’t for his neighbor tipping him off, however, he may have never known to check his car – there were no signs of a break-in, after all.

 Thanks to a recording of the incident on his security camera, Hackel was able to discern the nature of the crime.
 Using a device to mimic the signal from the car’s key fob, the perpetrator was able to easily unlock the vehicle and get inside.
 This type of hack is unfortunately rather common – with several incidents of luxury vehicles being broken into in this exact same fashion.
 The issue comes with the added features one gets access to with a higher-end vehicle, such as remote starting and climate control capabilities.
 Any interface that allows a vehicle to communicate with a device outside of its chassis has the potential to be exploited and abused, putting the vehicle and its owner at risk.